miriamguen/miriamguen-surface_eeg_seizure_analysis/README.md

    ### Run the label_all.m
    This file sequentially loads the files saved in the previous step and provides a visual graphical user interface to label the data.
    Before using this step on new data, it is recommended that the rater practices and understands the ICA representations provided
-   A good tutorial and practice option can be found at https://labeling.ucsd.edu/tutorial/practice
+   A good tutorial and practice option can be found ["here"](https://labeling.ucsd.edu/tutorial/practice)

    if the user is interested in labeling bifurcation morphology, it is recommended to practice on the simulation data this is provided with the paper ["A taxonomy of seizure dynamotypes"](https://doi.org/10.7554%2FeLife.55632) and can be downloaded [here](https://doi.org/10.7302/ejhy-5h41)